videomi/shotcut_web/roadmap.md

 No estimated delivery time:

 - looping playback - project, selection, around
-- clip and playlist tags
+- playlist folders
 - configurable time format with a non-timecode default
-- integration for external editor (e.g. Audacity, Glaxnimate, Inkscape, etc. via configurable launcher and file watcher)
+- rectangle selection in timeline
 - groups in timeline